abryan40/Survival-Probabilities-on-Branching-Tissue/README.md

 ## Data

 This directory contains subdirectories containing all raw data analyzed in the project.
 Each subdirectory contains a README describing the format of the raw data.
+These data were produced using the code in the Code directory.

 ## Branching structure visualization